-If required, compression stockings or a warm blanket will be supplied, and you will be introduced to the assisting Anaesthetic Nurse.
-If you are having a general or intravenous sedation/ anaesthetic, the Anaesthetist will discuss this with you.
+Once the assessments are completed, you will change into theatre clothes and go to the Holding Bay.
+In the Holding Bay, if required, compression stockings will be applied, and you will be introduced to the assisting Anaesthetic Nurse/Technician.
+If you are feeling cold, please let the staff know and a warm blanket will be provided.
+If you are having a general or intravenous sedation/ anesthetic, the Anaesthetist will discuss this with you.

-Your Surgeon may also come and speak with you prior to your procedure.
+Your Doctor may also come and speak with you in the Holding Bay.

-Operating Theatre
+Operating theatre

-Once the Operating Theatre is ready for you, the Anaesthetic Nurse will take you into the theatre and help you to move on to the operating table.
+Once the Operating Theatre is ready for you, the Anaesthetic Nurse/Technician will take you into the theatre and help you.
 The room temperature may feel a bit colder, so please inform the staff and they will address this.

-If you are having a general anaesthetic, or intravenous sedation, the Anaesthetist and Assistant will prepare you for this.
-This may include all or some of the following; placing sticky dots on your chest for heart monitoring, oxygen mask placed on your face and a drip inserted into your arm for your anaesthetic.
+If you are having a general Anaesthetic, or Intravenous Sedation, the Anaesthetist and assistant will prepare you for this.
+This will include placing sticky dots on your chest for heart monitoring, oxygen mask placed on your face and a drip inserted into your arm for your Anaesthetic.